-“Ravenous creature” is an acquired template that can be added to any living, intelligent creature that has eaten the flesh of its own kind (referred to hereafter as the base creature).
+“Ravenous” is an acquired template that can be added to any living intelligent creature that has eaten the flesh of its own species (referred to hereafter as the base creature).

-Challenge Rating: Same as the base creature +1.
+Challenge Rating: Same as base creature +2.

 Alignment: Usually chaotic evil.

 Defensive Abilities: A ravenous creature gains DR 5/— and the following:

 So long as the ravenous creature has fed upon the flesh of its own kind within the last 24 hours, it has fast healing 10.
 Feeding on a creature of its own kind that was killed within the last hour heals all ability damage and ability drain the ravenous creature has taken.

 Weaknesses: A ravenous creature gains the following weakness:

 A ravenous creature can eat other food, but only the flesh of its own kind satiates its hunger.
 It must feed upon the flesh of a creature of its own kind at least once every three days or it suffers the effects of starvation.
 When the ravenous creature's nonlethal damage due to starvation equals its Constitution score, it dies.

 Attacks: If the base creature possesses at least one mouth but has no natural attack with it, the ravenous creature gains a secondary bite attack with each mouth.
 The damage for this attack is as if the creature was two size categories higher.
 If the base creature already has a bite attack, the damage for its attack increases by two steps.

 Special Attacks: A ravenous creature retains all of the base creature's special attacks.
 It also gains the following additional special attacks: